Menu

 A local train transports you to the township of Yabuhara, where you begin your hike along a high mountain pass covered in autumn colour and down a valley to the village of Narai.

 Around Yabuhara Station is mainly residential.
-As you walk along the old Nakasendo, the main road of this quiet town, the buildings slowly begin to age.
-Every now and then remnants of Yabuhara’s post-town past pop up, like shops selling the town’s specialty, orokugushi combs.
+However, as you walk along the old Nakasendo, the main road of this quiet town, the buildings slowly begin to age.
+Now and then remnants of Yabuhara’s post-town past pop up, like shops selling the town’s specialty, orokugushi combs.

-After crossing the highest point of the trail, Torii Pass (1,197m), it slowly descend towards Narai.
-Narai is another beautifully-preserved post-town where you have time to explore its charming streetscape at your leisure or simply relax in your minshuku-style accommodation.
+After crossing the highest point of the trail, Torii Pass (1,197m), it slowly descends towards Narai.
+Narai is another beautifully preserved post town along the Nakasendo trail where you have time to explore its charming streetscape at your leisure before making your way to tonight's destination Kaida Kogen by private minibus.

 (Total walking distance today - about 10 km)